jonaswaller/Spotify-Chatbot/README.md

-# Project Overview
+# Overview

-This project is a comprehensive music recommendation and control system.
-It leverages Spotify's Web API and OpenAI's GPT-4 model to deliver a highly personalized and interactive music experience.
+This chatbot interacts with your Spotify to provide a personalized and intelligent music experience.
+Leveraging Spotify's Web API and OpenAI's GPT-4 model (among others), this project is a fun example of how APIs, machine learning models, and natural language processing can be combined to create useful applications.

+Mood-based recommendations and automatic playlist creation are just a command away!

 ![Commands](commands.png)

-Mood-based recommendations and automatic playlist creation are just a command away!
-This project serves as a fun example of how APIs, machine learning models, and natural language processing can be combined to create useful applications.

-Try it out [here](https://huggingface.co/spaces/sjw/Spotify-Chatbot) and watch the [informational video](link).
+### Try it out [here](https://huggingface.co/spaces/sjw/Spotify-Chatbot) and watch the [informational video](link).

-## Resources
+# Resources

 ### Project Inspiration
 - [Spotify Langchain ChatGPT](https://jonathansoma.com/words/spotify-langchain-chatgpt.html)